Donut Chart

 Donut chart with color-coded segments representing the distribution of revenue across product categories.
 The hollow center emphasizes the circular segmentation used to show relative proportions.

-In donut charts, you can also display the values as a percentage.
+• Display the values as a percentage.
 To do so, add a date or an attribute to the View by section.

 For information about common characteristics and settings of all visualizations, see the Visualization Types section.